Razat94/OracleDotNetProjectWithWebService/readme.md

 ## Requirements.
 - Deploy this application by opening up the solution 'OracleDotNetProjectwithWebService.sln' on Visual Studio and running it.
-- You will need to have access to an Oracle Database locally.
+- You will need to have access to an Oracle database locally.
 The database must have a user "bms" with the password "abc".
 - The user "bms" must have an "Employees" table.
   This project contains the DDL file that contains information on how to create the database with the "addFirstName" stored procedure.
   Look for the DDL File "exportedDDL.sql" in the root directory.